bulletsman04/CVForm/README.md

 [![Build Status](https://dev.azure.com/ASPNetCoreCourse2018/CVForm/_apis/build/status/CVForm?branchName=master)](https://dev.azure.com/ASPNetCoreCourse2018/CVForm/_build/latest?definitionId=3&branchName=master)

-Web service that is a simulation of of a platform for recritment processess.
+Web service that is a simulation of of a platform for recruitment processess.
 It allows companies to publish job offers and users to sign up and apply for a job.

 It's been published using Microsoft Azure.
 Here's the link: https://websitedj566vg2lpxza.azurewebsites.net/.